josh-berry/tab-stash/README.md

   automatically close it if it's not needed.
 Tab Stash does not modify your browser settings.
 (Although, if we *did*, we'd probably change your homepage to be a picture of a kitten.
 Because who doesn't like kittens?)

+- **Store client-side data**: Tab Stash stores your preferences (such as whether to open the stash in the sidebar or a new tab) in the browser's local and synced storage.

 - **Menus**: Used to provide additional options for Tab Stash in the right-click menu of a page and the tab bar.